neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 - [ ] Create a Navigation component that renders all navigation links.
 - [ ] Render the Navigation component only once, ensuring it appears on all pages.
-- [ ] Write tests for the Navigation component to confirm that the links are rendered correctly.

 ### 4. Art Piece Details Page